resolutionathens/facilitron-news/content/case-studies/eastside.md

 Including on-boarding and training time, ESUHSD was up and running quickly and thanks to their new partnership with Facilitron have one centralized place for total facility management – calendars, communications, reservation requests and more.

-> We’re extremely happy with the new system.
-We’ve saved so much time, it’s really been amazing.
->
-> <cite>&mdash;Marcus Battle, Chief Business Officer, ESUHSD</cite>